Find out more about the different ways you can get involved with our activities.

 If you’re not sure if your suggestion is appropriate for SSHAP, please feel free to get in touch to discuss it with us using the contact form below.

-Our network of expert social sciences with subject and regional expertise is a driving force behind SSHAP’s work.
+Our network of social scientists and humanitarian practitioners with subject and regional expertise is a driving force behind SSHAP’s work.

 Members of this network produce briefings, infographics and attend roundtable meetings to share learning across countries and disciplines.

-We’re often looking for social scientists to write or review publications for us so we can make sure the analysis we’re producing is relevant and timely.
+We’re often looking for social scientists and humanitarian practitioners to write or review publications for us so we can make sure the analysis we’re producing is relevant and timely.

-If you’re interested in joining our network and collaborating with us, please get in touch using the contact form below.
+If you’re interested in joining our network and collaborating with us, please fill out our network survey.

 In our library of resources, we include the publications we produce alongside resources from others.